BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 — E & E Cameron, Parksville

-Water well issues are often not discovered until a purchaser has moved into their new property.
-There’s little protection in British Columbia when dealing with private water well systems, with many deals being a situation of “buyer or seller beware”.
+Often, a purchaser discovers water well issues only after moving into their new property.
+There’s little protection in British Columbia when dealing with private water well systems, with many deals being a situation of “buyer or seller beware.”
 Many buyers purchase a property only to find their wells drying up in mid-to-late summer (especially true of shallow-dug wells), but drilled wells can just as easily not produce enough water and go dry.

 If the water becomes an issue, your only recourse is to try to repair a well (unlikely), drill a new well, or initiate a lawsuit.
 All options are costly, but taking the matter to court won’t give you the necessary water.
-Instead, do your due diligence upfront and not get yourself into the situation in the first place.
+Instead, conduct thorough research before entering the situation.

 Remember, sellers’ and buyers’ interpretations and opinions regarding a water well may vary significantly.
 A seller used to living in drought-like conditions may see a seasonably dry and perfectly normal and will skillfully turn bath water into laundry water.
 However, a buyer from the city may not view reusing bath water to do the laundry as acceptable… it happens.

-Some water wells, even with careful rationing, will go dry, leaving the property owner with little choice but to haul water bulk water until their private water well begins to recharge, which can take months, it can turn into an awful situation quickly, and most people are not prepared to live without a reasonable supply of water.
+Some water wells, even with careful rationing, will go dry, leaving the property owner with little choice but to haul bulk water until their private water well begins to recharge, which can take months.
+It can turn into an awful situation quickly, and most people are not prepared to live without a reasonable supply of water.

-Has Bulk Water Been Hauled to the Property Before?
+Has Bulk Water Previously Been Delivered to the Property?

-One aspect not often freely disclosed is whether water has ever been hauled to the property and why?
+One aspect not often freely disclosed is whether water has ever been hauled to the property and the reason for water delivery.
 Don’t be afraid to call the local water hauling companies near you and ask if the property’s address is in their database.
 The time spent may save you a lot of headaches… unless you want to haul water too.

 The property owners often choose to haul smaller amounts of water themselves instead of relying on expensive bulk water haulers, causing them to have to fetch water more frequently.
 Whether you can afford a water hauling company or need to DIY with a trailer-mounted water tank, hauling water is never enjoyable.